46 Remote Work Tools & Software For Teams Working From Home In 2024

 Imagine this: someone can start a video meeting in California, someone can simultaneously take meeting notes in NYC, and next steps can be assigned to someone in Austin.
 Does it get any easier than that?

-Zoom has become one of the most popular video and audio-conferencing tools, for good reason.
+Zoom has become one of the most popular video, audio-conferencing, and remote work tools, for good reason.
 With Zoom, you can create a recurring digital meeting room, host up to 100 participants for free, and enjoy collaborative features like screen-sharing, a whiteboard, and the opportunity to call in via phone (or just utilize Zoom’s mobile apps for iPhone and Android devices).

 Zoom provides HD voice and video for free, as well as private messages and breakout rooms for periods of individual collaboration among team members.
 Zoom also easily integrates with Hive — just type “/zoom” in a Hive chat and automatically launch a video meeting in-app.

 TeamViewer is an application that introduces users to the world of remote desktop access.
 Employees can use TeamViewer as a remote work tool to access their own office computer while they work remote, while attending a meeting from afar, utilize it during meetings to demonstrate technical details to other attendees, and even navigate a presentation while dictating via video and audio.
 This could be one of the most critical remote work tools of them all.

-Ah, the chat application we all know and love and one of the top remote work tools by user volume.
+Slack is the chat application we all know and love and one of the top remote work tools by user volume.
 Slack is real-time messaging, file sharing and collaboration that can be used across an organization for simplified communication.
 Slack can be broken out into channels for team work, or utilized to send individual messages where you can chat with specific co-workers.
 Voice and video calls are also easily enabled from Slack itself, which makes face-to-face collaboration a breeze.

 Using Slack but want more integrated collaboration abilities?
 Check out Hive’s Slack integration and add it to your remote work toolkit.

-Google Drive is a centralized location where teams can share, edit and collaborate on Word Documents, slideshows, Excel spreadsheets, and more.
+Google Drive is a centralized location where teams can share, edit and collaborate on documents, slideshows, spreadsheets and more.
 The beauty of Google Drive is that it can be accessed from anywhere, including a mobile phone, which makes collaboration seamless — this is what makes it one of the most essential remote work tools on the market.